For around $10 you can grow fresh salad fixings to harvest for months

 - Broccoli raab

 Watch out for caterpillars and slugs, they can destroy your crop in an evening!
-Ground eggshells will discourage slugs, see Slug it Out!
+Ground eggshells will discourage slugs, see our post Slug it Out!
 Natural Solutions for other options and several of these natural remedies will deter caterpillars.